danburzo/toolbox/README.md

 A collection of tools, libraries and APIs for web projects, inspired by [javierarce/toolbox](https://github.com/javierarce/toolbox).
+It's a reference as well as a compendium of things you can do in the browser that can hopefully inspire your next creative web project.

 ## Image processing